gamemanual0/gm0/source/docs/awards/judging-presentation.rst

 - Practice speaking clearly and precisely.
 You should practice multiple times and not only know your lines, but what people around you are going to say.
 - Use the robot!
 Have other team members point and move things on the robot as you speak to demonstrate.
 - While having a script won't be held against you, try to avoid gluing your eyes to your script and looking down.
-Looking at the judges occasionally will go a long way in making your presentation more professional
+Looking at the judges occasionally will go a long way in making your presentation more professional.
 - **Make sure everybody gets a chance to say something or answer a question**.
 Having students say nothing during judging can look bad.

 Q&A Period